 Moving to the cloud signals a transition from capital expenses to operating expenses.
 In the cloud, IT expenses move from occasional major purchases to smaller but more frequent recurring expenses.

-This means you will need to rethink the way you budget for IT needs.
+You'll need to rethink the way you budget for IT needs.